Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Taking the train from Reading to Swindon (Wilts) is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Reading, you can arrive at Swindon (Wilts) in just 24 minutes, making it a quick and convenient option for travelling between these two places.
+The train journey from Reading to Swindon (Wilts) combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Reading, you can get to Swindon (Wilts) in just {time}, making it an ideal and convenient choice for travelling between them.

-The quickest train journey from Reading to Swindon (Wilts) takes 24 minutes .
-Utilise our Train Journey Planner to locate direct trains, minimise transfers, and compare travel times across various routes.
-Discover the most efficient way to travel with fewer stops for a smooth and seamless journey.
+The fastest train journey time from Reading to Swindon (Wilts) is {time} .
+Use our Train Journey Planner to find direct trains, avoid transfers, and compare travel times for each route to see if there are fewer stops to make your journey seamless.

 No, there are no direct trains from Reading to Swindon (Wilts).
 However, you can still find the best train options using the TrainPal Train Journey Planner.
 Simply enter your departure and arrival stations to see all available train services and plan your trip